 South Korea lead at International Crown

-INCHEON, South Korea (AP) — South Korea held off challenges from the United States and England to win the eight-nation UL International Crown for the first time, lifting the trophy in front of a delighted home crowd at the Jack Nicklaus Golf Club on Sunday.
+INCHEON, South Korea (AP) — South Korea held off challenges from the United States and England to win the eight-nation International Crown for the first time in front of a delighted home crowd at Jack Nicklaus Golf Club on Sunday.

-The top-seeded host nation started the final round two points clear of the chasing pack and won two of the four singles match-ups to finish with 15 points, four ahead of defending champion the United States and England.
+The top-seeded host team started the final round two points clear of the chasing pack and won two of the four singles matchups to finish with 15 points, four ahead of the defending champion United States and England.

-Thailand finished fourth with ten points while Sweden collected nine.
-Australia, Taiwan and Japan were all eliminated at the end of the third round.
+Thailand finished fourth, and Sweden fifth.
+Australia, Taiwan, and Japan were all eliminated at the end of the third round.

+In contrast to the wet conditions that cost the tournament an entire day’s play on Saturday after Typhoon Kong-rey hit the Korean peninsula, bright sunshine helped produce a big and passionate crowd that cheered the home team on to victory.

+“We never really feel nervous before majors but we have been nervous for a couple of months before this,” So Yeon Ryu said.
+“Turns out that because this was home field, we felt comfortable with all the fans that came out to support us, and we had a lot of benefits.
+The support was incredible.”

+Ryu fought back from two down to halve with Lexi Thompson of the United States.

-In the final round, only world no.1 Sung Hyun Park lost of the South Korean quartet, finishing 2 and 1 down against Ariya Jutanugarn of Thailand.
+Only world No. 1 Sung Hyun Park lost of the South Korean quartet, 2 and 1 against Ariya Jutanugarn of Thailand.

+“Not only myself but all my teammates felt a lot of pressure coming into this tournament,” Park said.
+“I am really happy we overcame that stress.”

-Only Jessica Korda recorded a victory for Team US in the final round, winning 4 and 3 against Sweden’s Madelene Sagstrom.
+Only Jessica Korda recorded a victory for the U.S. in the final round, winning 4 and 3 against Madelene Sagstrom of Sweden.
 Michelle Wie and Cristie Kerr both lost, to Moriya Jutanugarn of Thailand and Georgia Hall of England respectively.

-The tournament was affected by typhoon Kong-rey which wiped out all of Saturday’s play.

 - Anna Nordqvist